MCV20/PHP2550-Portfolio/README.md

 R version 4.3.2 (2023-10-31 ucrt)

 # Guideline
 In this repository, you'll find a collection of all three projects organized.
-Specifically, within the "Project X" folder, you'll find results pertinent to each project.
+Specifically, within the `Project X` folder, you'll find results pertinent to  project `X`.
 Each folder contains a ReadMe file  crafted to guide you through the contents and provide essential explanations.